-The event coincided with the local school half-term holiday and was an ideal opportunity for the Society to showcase its talent to a broad spectrum of visitors from the very young to those more seasoned!
-There was also a very diverse range of subjects and photographic techniques on show to inspire the visitors, with examples of nature, wildlife, abstract, sport, still life, landscape, astrophotography, transport and portraiture in both colour and monochrome.
+The exhibition coincided with the local school half-term holiday and was an ideal opportunity for the Society members to showcase their talent to a broad spectrum of visitors from the very young to those with a little more life experience!
+As ever, the Society demonstrated a veritable showcase of diverse subjects within the display of prints, along with many differing post-processing techniques that helped to entertain and inspire the visiting public.

 There were examples of nature, abstract, still life, landscape, astrophotography, transport and portraiture in both colour and monochrome.
 There was even a photographic print that had been captured using infrared media.

 In total, 471 visitors passed through the gallery doors to enjoy the prints and engage with members of the Society who acted as stewards for the duration of the exhibition.
 There was considerable positive feedback and praise for not only the diverse subject content on display but also the quality of the work involved.
 Several prints were sold during the exhibition which is a great endorsement for the event.

 As part of the exhibition, visitors were encouraged to vote for the print that they liked the best.
 Approximately 50% of the visitors took the time to record a vote.
 This year, the accolade went to ‘Deep Inside Kilsby Tunnel,’ by David J. Bray, having scored 19 votes.